 COVID-19, is a respiratory disease caused by a novel (or new) coronavirus that has not previously been seen in humans.
 CDC is responding to an outbreak of this disease that was first detected in China, which has now been detected in most countries worldwide, including the United States.

 Reported illnesses caused by COVID-19 have ranged from very mild (including some with no symptoms) to severe, including death.
 Common symptoms are fever, cough, and difficulty breathing.

-COVID-19 is now a pandemic.
+COVID-19 is a pandemic.
 A pandemic is a global outbreak of disease.
 Pandemics happen when a new virus emerges to infect people and can spread between people sustainably.
 Because there is little to no pre-existing immunity against the new virus, it spreads worldwide.
 The virus that causes COVID-19 is infecting people and spreading easily from person-to-person.
-Cases have been detected in most countries worldwide and community spread is being detected in a growing number of countries.

 Older people and people of all ages with severe underlying health conditions — like heart disease, lung disease and diabetes, for example — seem to be at higher risk of developing serious COVID-19 illness.

 Everyone can do their part to help us respond to this emerging public health threat: